 Management and routing of waste rock initiates in the underground mine.
 Waste rock classification is based on rock type and pyrite content.
 Interpretation of development and exploration drilling information allows mine geologists and engineers to estimate the quantities of argillite and phyllite anticipated during mining.
-Where practical the mine plan tries to minimize development in high pyrite rock, although mining potentially acid producing rock is unavoidable.
+Where practical the mine plan tries to minimize development in high pyritic rock, although mining potentially acid generating rock is unavoidable.
 Production geologists visually inspect the active mining face and muck piles to determine the waste rock lithology and pyrite content, estimate the NNP value and assign the heading a class.
-The classification system was defined somewhat arbitrarily and was not based on the distribution of NNP values or specific geochemical groups.
+The classification system was not based on the distribution of NNP values or specific geochemical groups.
 Despite this, it is well-integrated in the mining process and sufficient to meet management objectives.
 It is as follows:

-- Class 1 NNP greater than 100 tons CaCO3/kt (surplus of approximately 10% carbonate) - Class 2 NNP between 100 and -100 tons CaCO3/kt - Class 3 NNP between -100 and -300 tons CaCO3/kt - Class 4 NNP less than -300 tons CaCO3/kt (deficit of approximately 30% carbonate)
+Class 1 - NNP greater than 100 tons CaCO3/kt (surplus of approximately 10% carbonate)

+Class 2 - NNP between 100 and -100 tons CaCO3/kt

+Class 3 - NNP between -100 and -300 tons CaCO3/kt

+Class 4 - NNP less than -300 tons CaCO3/kt (deficit of approximately 30% carbonate)

 Production geologists communicate the class of the heading to the mine department as conditions change and it is posted in the mine office/dry to notify truck drivers.
 Verbal communication and paint markings in the workings are also used.
 Class 4 waste rock is retained underground.
 Class 1, Class 2 and Class 3 waste rock is brought to the surface if not needed underground for backfill.
-Tonnage estimates are calculated from a polygonal estimate made from a surveyed plan as-built and these tonnage estimates are reconciled with tram tonnages.
+Tonnage estimates are calculated from a polygonal estimate made from a surveyed plan as-built and these tonnage estimates are reconciled with hauled tonnages.
 Tonnage records are maintained by the Mine Department and reported in annual reports.

-Chip samples of the headings are collected and sent to the in-house lab for ABA analysis.
+Chip samples of the headings are collected and sent to a laboratory for ABA analysis.
 The ABA results help document the types of material produced and validates the visual classification system.